On this page...

 We have utilized the MTSS framework in the implementation of other Iowa initiatives, including the implementation of Chapter 62, or the Early Literacy Implementation (ELI) Rule.
 Materials designed through the C4K collaborative related to MTSS are also used to support schools identified through the state's Differentiated Accountability (DA) School Improvement model.

 Early Literacy Screening Tools State Adoption

 FAST (Formative Assessment System for Teachers) is purchased by the state of Iowa to support implementation of MTSS.
-A healthy MTSS system includes screening, progress monitoring, and intervention for grades K-6, using these measures or other approved measures in Iowa.
-Screening, progress monitoring, and intervention are required in K-3 and for students who continue to be persistently at risk beyond third grade.
+A healthy MTSS system includes screening, progress monitoring, and intervention for Grades K-6, using these measures or other approved measures in Iowa.
+Screening, progress monitoring, and intervention are required in Grades K-3 and for students who continue to be persistently at risk beyond third grade.
 Literacy-specific screening, progress monitoring, and intervention support MTSS implementation, as reflected in local Healthy Indicators.
 Grades PreK-6 are strongly encouraged to implement these practices.

 myIGDIs (Individual Growth and Development Indicators) are preschool literacy screenings offered at no cost to districts and their community partners, with an emphasis on assessing children the year before kindergarten.
 As an important component of a healthy MTSS system, myIGDIs is designed to identify preschoolers who may be at risk in the area of early literacy, so that future difficulties may be prevented.
 See the Renaissance Iowa myIGDIs website.